Aalto Brain Centre

 ABC will also advance efficient use of the Aalto NeuroImaging infrastructures, participate in teaching, endorse communication between the research teams, as well as reach out to the wider Aalto community and the society.

-The presenters in the ABC seminar include researchers from different departments and schools within Aalto as well as visitors.
+The presenters in the ABC seminars include researchers from different departments and schools within Aalto as well as visitors.
 The ABC seminar thus acts as a meeting point for scientists working in the fields of neuroscience and neurotechnology and thus facilitates fortunate strokes of serendipity.

 Director and the Executive Board